© Francis Picabia. VEGAP, Madrid, 2022

 COLLECTIONS CATALOG

-The shape is reminiscent of a grotesque female figure wearing a red dress and a skirt with fringes.
-The circles suggest arms and breasts, while the black dot appears to be a disproportionate and muted head.
-A simple landscape composed of sky and grass serves as a background.
+The form is reminiscent of a grotesque female figure wearing a red dress and a skirt with fringes.
+The circles suggest arms and breasts, and the black dot resembles a disproportionate and muted head.
+A schematic landscape composed of the sky and some grass appears in the background.